-The bar on frivolous applications no doubt reflects the fact that the asylum system has a history of abuse by applicants who turned in applications with made-up stories, in some cases written by someone else, in hopes of gaining status in the United States.
+The penalty for frivolous applications no doubt reflects the fact that the U.S. asylum system has a history of abuse by people who turned in applications with made-up stories, in some cases written by someone else, in hopes of gaining status in the United States.

 What's more, the IJ is supposed to give you a chance to explain yourself if you are caught in any apparent lies.
-The regulations state that the IJ or appeals board can only find that the claim is frivolous if satisfied that "the applicant, during the course of the proceedings, has had sufficient opportunity to account for any discrepancies or implausible aspects of the claim."
+The regulations state that the IJ or appeals board can find that the claim is frivolous only if satisfied that "the applicant, during the course of the proceedings, has had sufficient opportunity to account for any discrepancies or implausible aspects of the claim."